bluescarni/mppp/doc/installation.rst

 Because parts of mp++ are implemented using templates, users of the library will have to explicitly link to GMP and (if enabled) MPFR.
-Explicit linking to the other optional dependencies (quadmath, Arb, etc.) is not necessary, as they are used only within the compiled component of the mp++ library.
+Explicit linking to the other optional dependencies is not necessary, as they will be automatically brought into the link chain by the mp++ library.

 If you are using CMake, it is highly recommended to make use of the config-file package provided with mp++ rather